tyoeer/Chaoshead/design.md

   - `details/`: All the stuff that appears in the left pane of the level editor.
 - `dataExplorer/`: Module for investigating/reverse engineering misc. stuff in the `PlatformerBuilder` folder.
   - `viewers/`: The lasses that display the contents of a file in various ways.
+- `campaignEditor/`: Module for editing campaigns.
+  - `overview/`: All the code that doesn't deal with editing an individual campaign

 ## Core systems